sheinamara/Dinomite/README.md

 1/7: Focusing on Dinosaur.java.
 Trying to draw the dinosaur via ASCII.

 1/8: Successfully made the drawing function in the Dinosaur class.
 Dinosaur appears on terminal screen!
+Made a ducking function that needs to be tested and an unducking function that may or may not come into handy.